Misterblue/misterblue.github.io/programming/herbal/index.md

   adjusted and, potentially, additional world queries are made to find more information and content servers to fill the viewed space.

-So, the idea is that a view consists of the combination of multiple spaces.
+So, a view consists of the combination of multiple spaces.
 For instance, looking down a street one would see multiple businesses and each of those businesses would have something they want to display for their 3D space that you see.
 Similarity, for a virtual world, one would look out into a vista that consists of the local village as well as the mountains in the distance.

-This introduces the idea of a service that holds information about all the content servers for filling the world space.
+This introduces the idea of an index service that holds information about all the space servers for filling the world space.
-All the content servers register with this "location service" and the location service is queried by viewers to get the handlers for all the space being viewed.
+All the space servers register with this "location service" and the location service is queried by viewers to get the handlers for all the space being viewed.
 Think of it as the view being split into 3D areas each of which has a different server supplying the objects to display in that area.

-So, for a virtual world, a query for a view might return a server who can present a detailed display of the local village and another server who will present a distant view of the mountains surrounding the village.
+In a virtual world, for instance, a query for a view might return a server who can present a detailed display of the local village and another server who will present a distant view of the mountains surrounding the village.
 The query a viewer makes includes the distance and pixel size needed by